Aman-Dabral/APHC/README.md

 ### Features for Admins
 - Login and account creation.
-    - For every admin account created it needs approval of a previous admin.
+    - For every admin account created, it needs approval of a previous admin.
 This `approving admin` will be held reponsible for the account created.
 And subsequently, the created account shall be called one of the `node admins` of that approving admin.
     - Only `approving admin` and the person whom the account belongs to shall have the privilege to delete the account.
     - The admin can change their password at any time. `approving admin` shall __not__ have this privilege over their `node admins`.
 - Pardon of fares in expeptional cases.
-- View statuses all the parked lots.
+- View statuses of all the parked lots.

 ### Get Started
 - You must have [NodeJS](https://nodejs.org/en/download/) installed on your sytem.
 - We recommend installing [BunJS](https://bun.sh/) as a default package manager for frontend.
-It seems to offer much better performance than [NPM](https://www.npmjs.com/) and [Yarn](https://yarnpkg.com/).
+It seems to offer much better performance than [npm](https://www.npmjs.com/) and [Yarn](https://yarnpkg.com/).
 Unfortunately, backend part still uses NPM.
 - Clone the repository.
 - Install the required packages.